 From the Bookshelf: Recommended Reading from the Ellicottville Memorial Library

-This book is available from the Ellicottville Memorial Library in book format.
-It is also available as an audio book using our interlibrary loan program.
+This book is available in book format from the Ellicottville Library.
+It is also available in large print using our inter library loan program.